 Becoming a CPEO is a voluntary certification program from the IRS.
 Switching to a PEO (not certified), employees are transferred to a new federal tax ID and taxes already paid need to be paid again because their tax wage base gets “restarted.”
 Now, companies that partner with a CPEO (certified professional employer organization) can switch at any time in the year and not be penalized.

-MidwestHR, a top PEO in Illinois, is a IRS Certified Professional Employer Organization.
+MidwestHR, a top Chicago PEO in Illinois, is a IRS Certified Professional Employer Organization.
 Securing our CPEO status was a top priority in 2017 because we believe no company should be required to pay taxes twice when they decide to work with us.
 We are always looking out for the best interests of our clients and believe our certification will benefit them greatly.
 Give us a call 630-836-3000 to learn about what is a PEO and how we can help your company.